gbozelli/PyCOSim/docs/01-class/RFC_0001_Signal_System_Component_Architecture.md

 The core idea is:

-> **Signals describe what is flowing.
-Components describe what
+> **Signals describe what is flowing, including which axis means what.
+> Components describe what transformations are possible, and declare
-> transformations are possible.
-Systems describe which configurations
+> their rules as data rather than code.
+Systems describe which
-> are physically valid.
-Simulation coordinates the whole process.**
+> configurations are physically valid.
+Simulation coordinates the whole
+> process, including reproducible randomness.**

-This gives PyCOSim a foundation where the old physical algorithms can be rebuilt incrementally without carrying forward the old implicit assumptions.
+This gives PyCOSim a foundation where the old physical algorithms can be rebuilt incrementally without carrying forward the old implicit assumptions --- or its one confirmed bug.